muratk5n/thirdwave/en/README.md

 Company idea: build H2-ready tiny houses.
 Ready for H2 pipeline, or gas canisters (with an option to generate and store on site).
 Cld be a profitable bidness..
-They can be shipped, exported even right?
+TH can be shipped, exported even right?

 ---